 Knowing what causes these stains to appear on our teeth might help you prevent them from causing further harm to your pearly whites.

 There are several issues and factors we could list as responsible for the presence of white stains on teeth, the main ones are:

-This condition occurs when excessive amounts of fluoride become ingested while teeth are still forming, and leads to severe damages to the enamel.
+This condition occurs when excessive amounts of fluoride become ingested while teeth are still forming, leading to severe damage to the enamel.

 While fluoride is considered good for our teeth, consuming large amounts might put your oral health at risk.

-To avoid fluorosis, limit your intake of fluoridated water, don’t eat or swallow toothpaste, and avoid supplements with fluoride.
+To avoid fluorosis, limit your intake of fluoridated water.
+Don’t eat or swallow toothpaste, and avoid supplements with fluoride.